Cora Cohen: Career

 Cohen's first solo museum exhibition was initiated by James Harithas at the Everson Museum of Art in 1974.
-She began exhibiting regularly in New York at the Max Hutchinson Gallery in 1976.
-Cohen exhibited widely from the late eighties onward, in New York at the Holly Solomon Gallery, and Wolff Gallery.
+She began exhibiting regularly in New York City at the Max Hutchinson Gallery in 1976.
+Cohen exhibited widely from the late eighties onward, in New York City at the Holly Solomon Gallery, and Wolff Gallery.
 In the early nineties she began exhibiting in Europe.
 In 2008, her exhibition Come in a Little Closer at Michael Steinberg Fine Art received wide attention.
 It was written about in The New York Times, artcritical.com, and reviewed in depth in The Brooklyn Rail by Joan Waltemath who wrote, "her brushstrokes...hover between the task of delineating form and the state of becoming form.
 They mimic the fluctuation between being and reflecting on being and so embody the Cartesian dualism that determines our consciousness."

 The first exhibition of Cohen's altered x rays, her works on exposed x ray films in which cuts and other interventions subvert or enhance the image, was held at The Field Institute Hombroich, Museum Insel Hombroich, Neuss in 2011.
 In 2013, The Responsibility of Forms, an exhibition of Cohen's 2012-13 paintings that examine a place between uncertainty and sureness was held at Guided by Invoices, New York.
 It was written about extensively, in artcritical.com, The Huffington Post and The Brooklyn Rail.
 In 2013, a selection of drawings from 2007 to 2013 was exhibited at Galerie Hafemann, Wiesbaden.

-In recent years, Cohen's work has been exhibited in many group exhibitions throughout the United States and abroad, including, 70 Years of Abstract Painting - Excerpts, 2011, curated by Stephanie Buhmann at the Jason McCoy Gallery, New York; Auf Papier, 2011, at Galerie Hafemann, Wiesbaden; Invitational Exhibition of Visual Arts 2012, at the American Academy of Arts and Letters, New York; Assembly 2012, at Edward Thorp Gallery, New York; Paper Band, 2012, curated by Stephanie Simmons at Jason McCoy Gallery, New York, with Frederick Kiesler, Lee Krasner, Jim Lee, etc., and Season Review 2013, at Edward Thorp Gallery, New York with Andrew Guenther, June Leaf, Henri Michaux.
+During her later years, Cohen's work was exhibited in many group exhibitions throughout the United States and abroad, including, 70 Years of Abstract Painting - Excerpts, 2011, curated by Stephanie Buhmann at the Jason McCoy Gallery, New York; Auf Papier, 2011, at Galerie Hafemann, Wiesbaden; Invitational Exhibition of Visual Arts 2012, at the American Academy of Arts and Letters, New York; Assembly 2012, at Edward Thorp Gallery, New York; Paper Band, 2012, curated by Stephanie Simmons at Jason McCoy Gallery, New York, with Frederick Kiesler, Lee Krasner, Jim Lee, etc., and Season Review 2013, at Edward Thorp Gallery, New York with Andrew Guenther, June Leaf, and Henri Michaux.

-Cohen has been the recipient of awards from the Yaddo Foundation (1982), the National Endowment for the Arts (1987), the New York Foundation for the Arts (1989), the Pollock-Krasner Foundation (1998), the Adolph and Esther Gottlieb Foundation (1990, 2006), the Marie Walsh Sharpe Foundation Space Program (2008), and the Edward F. Albee Foundation Residency (2009).
-Her painting, Curtain, 2008, 75 x 103” (190.5 x 261.62 cm) received a purchase award from the American Academy of Arts and Letters (2012), and she is the recipient of a John Simon Guggenheim Memorial Foundation Fellowship (2013).
+Cohen was the recipient of awards from the Yaddo Foundation (1982), the National Endowment for the Arts (1987), the New York Foundation for the Arts (1989), the Pollock-Krasner Foundation (1998), the Adolph and Esther Gottlieb Foundation (1990, 2006), the Marie Walsh Sharpe Foundation Space Program (2008), and the Edward F. Albee Foundation Residency (2009).
+Her painting, Curtain, 2008, 75 x 103” (190.5 x 261.62 cm) received a purchase award from the American Academy of Arts and Letters (2012), and she was the recipient of a John Simon Guggenheim Memorial Foundation Fellowship (2013).

-Cohen is a frequent guest teacher and lecturer at various institutions including The School of the Art Institute of Chicago, Columbia University School of the Arts, Maryland Institute College of Art, and Medicine Hat College, Alberta.
-She lives and works in Long Island City and continues to spend time in Germany.
+Cohen was a frequent guest teacher and lecturer at various institutions including The School of the Art Institute of Chicago, Columbia University School of the Arts, Maryland Institute College of Art, and Medicine Hat College, Alberta.